whaleygeek/pyenergenie/README.md

 This is an early release, and is the beginnings of this work.
-It is not representative of the final API, but it is a starting point for me to start experimenting with ideas and testing out reliability, with a view to using these products to integrate into an Internet of Things solution provided by Iotic-Labs Ltd.
+It is not representative of the final API, but it is a starting point for me to start experimenting with ideas and testing out reliability.

 With it, you can receive monitor payloads from an Energenie MiHome Adaptor Plus, directly within Python programs.
 This type of plug can be used for energy monitoring and also for relay control of the socket.

+You can also turn switches on MiHome Adaptor Plus on and off.

+There is some rudimentary initial support for the legacy green-button switch devices ENER002.

 I've tried to make this a 'zero install' and 'zero configuration' experience.
 In theory (at least) you should be able to download the zip or git-clone,